 Admission to the Doctor of Ministry (DMin) requires an MDiv or other seminary degree of at least 48 hours or more with a minimum GPA of 3.1.
 Students must also have completed at least 3 years of ministry experience after completion of their seminary degree.

-Admission for all degrees requires agreement with the Apostles' Creed and the National Association of Evangelicals Statement of Faith.
+Admission for all degrees requires agreement with the Apostles' Creed, the Nicene Creed, and Covenant Seminary's Statement of Faith.

 Master of Divinity (MDiv)